verhas/javageci/CONFIGURATION.md

 Every Geci annotation has a mnemonic that defines which generator it is configuring.
 This mnemonic should present in the string of the `value()` parameter of the annotation.
-In this case this is the first word in the string value separated by one or more spaces from the parameters.
+In this case, this is the first word in the string value separated by one or more spaces from the parameters.
 For example the annotation